Gender-Based Violence

 Family Law Clinics

-In collaboration with the Asian Pacific American Law Center and Legal Aid Foundation of Los Angeles, KFAM hosts Korean family law clinics.
+In collaboration with the Legal Aid Foundation of Los Angeles (LAFLA) and Asian Americans Advancing Justice Southern California (AJSOCAL), KFAM hosts Korean-language family law clinics.
 In addition, for community members with a family law issue (example: divorce, child custody, and/or domestic violence) or immigration issue, KFAM will arrange a free meeting with a Korean-speaking attorney who can provide legal consultation, advice, and (in some cases) representation in court cases.

 -